Menditect/documentation/docs/definitions/test-case.md

 - Execution time-out is mandatory
 - Execution time-out must be greater than 0
 - Execution user is mandatory
-- Test case type is mandatory
+- Test Case type is mandatory

 ## Actions on ...